QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation_humphrey.md

 Let's print the two steady-state rates of return $\bar R$ and the associated seigniorage revenues that the government collects.

-(By contruction, both steady state rates of return should raise the same amounts real revenue).
+(By construction, both steady state rates of return should raise the same amounts real revenue).

 We hope that the following code will  confirm this.